sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Using_the_REST_API.md

 The create (POST) and update (PUT) methods for many objects such as Users, Checkins, and Photos take an optional photo or file parameter to send a photo.
 The binary data must be sent in a form with Content-Type multipart/form-data, and the content type of the photo or file must beimage/jpeg, image/png, or image/gif.

-When using cURL, uploading a photo can be done easily by using @ in front of the filename, such as @photo.jpg, to specify that the file should be attached.
+When using cURL, uploading a photo can be done quickly by using @ in front of the filename, such as @photo.jpg, to specify that the file should be attached.

 `$ curl --verbose -b cookies.txt -c cookies.txt -F` `"photo=@photo.jpg"` `-F` `"message=At the beach"`